Old Dog: Plot

 In the late 1990s, somewhere in China's Tibet Autonomous Region, a motorcycle-riding Tibetan named Gonpo sells his father's prized Tibetan mastiff to a dog dealer without his father's permission.
 Mastiffs are in demand by Chinese businessmen, and they are becoming rare.
 When his father finds out, he immediately goes to the dog dealer to return the money and retrieve his dog.
 At first, the dealer refuses but eventually agrees when police officer Dorje (who happens to be the old man's son-in-law) explains the nature of the family conflict.
 The old man states that the dog has been a good animal in herding the family's sheep.
 Since the dog has been in his care for 13 years, he wants to ensure a good life for the animal.

 After recovering his mastiff, the old sheep herder joins Dorje for a tea and meat snack at a local eatery.
 Eventually the topic of conversation evolves around the police officer's young son who just turned 3.
 At that point, the old man states that the sooner one has children, the sooner one is happy, and there is nothing else like it.
 He then asks Dorje for advice about Gonpo, his hooligan son who tried to sell the dog.
 Gonpo and his wife Rikso have been together for 3 years without having children.
 Concerned, the old man asks where in the city can Gonpo and Rikso get help for this, and Dorje suggests they go to the city hospital.

-With some hesitation in obeying his father, Dorje agrees to go to the hospital with Rikso but upon arriving, he changes his mind in accompanying Rikso and asks her to get her sister instead.
+With some hesitation in obeying his father, Gonpo agrees to go to the hospital with Rikso but upon arriving, he changes his mind in accompanying Rikso and asks her to get her sister instead.
 After the appointment, Gonpo is informed that there is no problem in Rikso that prevents her from having children.
 There is a meaningful pause as Gonpo quietly absorbs this news.